The death of a loved one can be one of the most difficult times of our lives.

 - There are no claims made against the estate nor disputes between beneficiaries on division of assets.
 If disputes arise this is likely to lead to an increase in costs.

-Dealing with the sale or transfer of any residence or land in the estate or with any claim or dispute is not included.
+Dealing with the sale or transfer of any property or land in the estate or with any claim or dispute is not included.

 Potential additional costs

-Administration of estates involving factors such as significant lifetime gifts, claims for business or agricultural reliefs or for a reduced rate of inheritance tax, or protracted correspondence with HM Revenue and Customs, or administration of business or other complex assets including management and allocation of a substantial investment portfolio, overseas aspects, interests under trusts or heritage assets are likely to involve an increase in costs which we will discuss and agree with you.
+Administration of estates involving factors such as significant lifetime gifts, claims for Business or Agricultural Property reliefs or for a reduced rate of inheritance tax, or protracted correspondence with HMRC, or administration of business or other complex assets, including management and allocation of a substantial investment portfolio, overseas aspects, interests under trusts or heritage assets are likely to involve an increase in costs which we will discuss and agree with you.

 There will be fees payable to third parties e.g.

-- A fee payable to the HM Courts and Tribunals Service of £155 (proposed to be changed to £50 – £6,000 depending on the value of the estate)
+- A fee payable to the HM Courts and Tribunals Service of £273

-- 50p for each copy of the grant required
+- £1.50 for each copy of the grant required

 - If wished, approximately £250 to place a statutory notice in The London Gazette and a local newspaper to protect against unexpected claims from unknown creditors